-And Penelope wants to look and feel stellar doing those thing.
-While she doesn’t have money to burn, she does have it to spend—if she’s convinced she’ll get one-of-a kind results.
+And Penelope wants to look and feel stellar doing those things.
+While she doesn’t have money to burn, she does have it to spend—if she’s convinced she’ll get one-of-a-kind results.

 So she’s on your site looking for nutritional supplements, fitness equipment, or workout DVDs to help her reach her goals.
 Penelope’s already looked at several other sites, plus she’s looked offline at sales letters and magazine ads.

 And each time she’s asking, “What’s separates this stuff from all the rest?”

 Does she find that uniqueness in what you offer?

 If you think a bunch of descriptive phrases such as, “Ultimate Performance,” “Turbocharged Results,” and “Superior Quality”—does the job, you might as well close shop.